 \subsection{X-ray Walnut Details}

-From the 42 Walnuts provided in the dataset, we consider measurements of Walnut 1 taken with source position (or orbit) 2.
-The slice with offset $+\SI{3}{px}$ from the middle slice (i.e.\ zero-based index 253) is selected for the 2D reconstruction task.
+From the collection of \num{42} Walnuts, we consider measurements of Walnut \num{1} taken with source position (or orbit) 2.
+The slice with offset $+\SI{3}{px}$ from the middle slice (i.e.\ zero-based index \num{253}) is selected for the 2D reconstruction task.
 A subset of projection values is determined from the provided ASTRA geometry by computing the 3D forward projection of a mask, containing ones for the selected 2D slice and zeros for all other voxels.
-We then choose one single detector row per column and angle with maximum intensity (i.e.\ $\argmax$ along the detector row axis of the projection of the volume slice mask).
-A sparse matrix representing the forward projection operator is constructed by calling the ASTRA forward projection routine for each unit vector.
-This is done to obtain an exact adjoint of the Jacobian, which is needed for the gradient computation in \eqref{eqn:diptv}.
-While the more efficient back-projection routine of ASTRA could be employed, it is not directly applicable given our pseudo-2D geometry: some of the excluded detector rows close to the selected ones contribute to the selected 2D slice in the back-projection.
-As a simple workaround, the measurement values from the selected detector rows can be copied to the neighboring rows (i.e.\ edge-mode padding).
-We use the padding approach to compute the approximate FDK reconstructions.
-For computing the gradient of the data discrepancy term in \eqref{eqn:diptv}, we observe that using the padding followed by the back-projection via ASTRA, would lead to degraded results, so we use the sparse matrix multiplication instead, which yields accurate gradients.
+We choose one single detector row per column and angle with maximum intensity.
+A sparse matrix representing the forward projection is constructed from the ASTRA forward projection routine for each unit vector, for which the transposed matrix gives an exact adjoint of the Jacobian, used in computing the gradient of \eqref{eqn:diptv}.
+The more efficient ASTRA back-projection routine is not directly applicable due to the pseudo-2D geometry: some of the excluded detector rows close to the selected ones contribute to the selected 2D slice in the back-projection.
+Another workaround (without matrix assembly) is to copy the measurement values from the selected rows to the neighboring rows (a.k.a.\ edge-mode padding); we use this to compute approximate FDK reconstructions.
+For computing the gradient of the data fitting term in \eqref{eqn:diptv}, using the padding followed by the back-projection via ASTRA leads to degraded results, so we use the sparse matrix multiplication instead, which yields accurate gradients.